ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 * `type-id` for further specifying the type like CPU socket or HW Thread identifier

 ## Mandatory fields per measurement:

+- Metric: The field key is always `value`
+- Event: The field key is always `event`
+- Log message: The field key is always `log`
-The field key is always `value`.
+- Control message: The field key is always `log`

 No other field keys are evaluated by the ClusterCockpit ecosystem.

 ## Optional tags depending on the measurement: